cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

 	GetHeaderInfo(context.Context) Info
 }

-type Info interface {
+type Info struct {
-	GetHeight() int64      // GetHeight returns the height of the block GetHeaderHash() []byte // GetHeaderHash returns the hash of the block header GetTime() time.Time    // GetTime returns the time of the block GetChainID() string    // GetChainId returns the chain ID of the block }
+	Height int64      // Height returns the height of the block Hash []byte       // Hash returns the hash of the block header Time time.Time    // Time returns the time of the block ChainID string    // ChainId returns the chain ID of the block }
 ```